1500 Shenandoah Road

 DECEMBER -- 2016 Holiday Party - Last but not least will be our Holiday party on 20 December.
 In addition to great food, we will have a photo matching contest where an ancestor's photo will be matched to a picture of a MVGS member.
 We are still working on the details.

 There you have it.
 A yearlong party to celebrate our 25th anniversary.
 Plan on participating, join in the fun and meet new friends.
-Yes, there are more details about these events, so stay tuned to this web site, attend the monthly meetings, read the newsletters and watch for emails with specifics.
+Yes, there are more details about these events, so keep coming back to this web site, attend the monthly meetings, read the newsletters and watch for emails with specifics.

 Fall Conference 30 Sep - 1 Oct 2016